General Planning Tips For Community Health

 - You can take a combination of HSES major courses, HSES elective courses, minor requirements, and/or KU Core requirements during your time abroad.
 Your academic advisor can help you to determine which courses to target for your study abroad experience.

 - Summer internships abroad are a great way to gain valuable professional experience in a unique location.
 There are several locations to choose from, and you can participate in these internships the summer after your sophomore or junior year.

 - If you plan to study abroad as a senior, you should first meet with an academic advisor prior to applying for a program to make sure that you are on track to complete all your degree requirements.

 To help you get started on your search, here are some recommended programs for Community Health.
-We also encourage you to visit the Study Abroad Info Center to meet with a Peer Advisor to discuss your interests and learn more about available options.
+We also encourage you to visit the study abroad Info Center for drop-in advising to meet with a Peer Advisor to discuss your interests and learn more about available options.